• Skip to main content

 In its short lifespan thus far, BOXX has actually outperformed SGOV, even after its slightly higher fee of 0.19% and before taxes.

-It’s worth noting that a fee waiver of 0.20% is in place through 2024 for this fund, so it’s possible it might increase to 0.39% after that, but my armchair estimation is that the box spread premium plus the tax savings should still outweigh that higher fee.
+It’s worth noting that a fee waiver of 0.05% is in place for this fund, so it’s possible its net expense ratio might increase from 0.19% to 0.24% at some point, but my armchair estimation is that the box spread premium plus the tax savings would still outweigh that higher fee.
 Only time will tell.

 Conclusion